Language

 The Avalanche method saves the most money on interest

-The Snowball method pays off smallest debts first for quick wins
+The Snowball method clears the smallest debts first for quick wins

 Check Interest Saved vs Minimum to see your total savings